tbftn/checkmk_plugins/netextreme_psu_in/README.md

 > This plugin requires at least firmware version 30.x.
 It has not been tested with earlier versions.

 > [!note]
-> This plugin modifies existing power supply rules.
-After installation, you must manually migrate them to the new Extreme Power Supply Input ruleset.
+> This plugin adds the new "Extreme Power Supply Input" rule.
+After installation, the old rules named "Parameters for input phases of UPSs and PDUs" will no longer be effective.
+You must manually migrate them to the new "Extreme Power Supply Input" rule set.

 ### Improvements over the original check
 * More detailed state handling: instead of only ‘OK’ or ‘not detected’, this check distinguishes between Powered On, Powered Off, and Failed.